On the Linear AFL: The Non-Basic Case: Introduction

-Here, $\mr{Res}(\cdot,\cdot)$ denotes the resultant of two polynomials and $|\cdot|_F$ the normalized absolute value on $F$.
+Here, $\Inv(β^0)$, $\Inv(β^1)\in F[T]$ denote the invariants of $β^0$ and $β^1$ as in Rmk. \ref{rmk:inv_E}, $\mr{Res}(\cdot,\cdot)$ denotes the resultant of two polynomials, and $|\cdot|_F$ denotes the normalized absolute value on $F$.
 A similar identity can be shown for $O(α, f, s)$, leading to the proof of Thm. \ref{thm:intro}.
 Again, we carry out all these ideas in the biquadratic setting and for arbitrary $f$.

 The structure of this article is as follows.
 In \S\ref{s:FL}, we recall necessary background on matching, orbital integrals and the Guo--Jacquet Fundamental Lemma.
 This is essentially taken from \cite{HL}, our own addition being a formulation of the analytic side of Thm. \ref{thm:intro}.
-In \S\ref{s:AFL}, we define our intersection numbers and formulate the AFL. \S\ref{s:reduction} is devoted to the proof of Thm. \ref{thm:intro}, its heart being the fibration argument for \eqref{eq:fibration_intro} in \S\ref{ss:fibration_RZ} and a linear algebra computation that produces the resultant factor in \eqref{eq:int_number_idintity_intro}.
+In \S\ref{s:AFL}, we define our intersection numbers and formulate the AFL. \S\ref{s:reduction} is devoted to the proof of Thm. \ref{thm:intro}, its heart being the fibration argument for \eqref{eq:fibration_intro} in \S\ref{ss:fibration_RZ} and a linear algebra computation that produces the resultant factor in \eqref{eq:int_number_identity_intro}.
 Finally, our appendices \S\ref{s:appendix_loc_inter} and \S\ref{s:appendix_Satake} provide background material on correspondences and the partial Satake transform.